 It’s a high priority for a guy to take you out, because he’s taking you in public.
 You’re able to have a conversation without worrying about him making an inappropriate move like you would be on his couch.
 It also shows him that you expect a little effort on his end before you will want to move things on in the relationship.

 Not only that, but this is the FUN part (One of my favorite things about dating is the dates.
-That’s the only reason to have a Tinder).
+That’s the only reason I had a Tinder account when I was single).
 You can get out in a relaxed, neutral environment and get to know each other (Check out my article on end of summer date ideas if you want some new places to try).

 One summer, I dated a guy that didn’t have a car or a license.
-He also owed a lot of debt to society so he couldn’t pay for things most of the time (Luckily, my interest in bad boys was brief).
-It was after this that I enacted a checklist of sorts that all guys had to have before we’d could date.
-It included things like must have a car, driver’s license, job, and place to live (preferably not his parents).
+He also owed a lot of debt to society so he couldn’t pay for things most of the time (luckily, my interest in bad boys was brief).
+It was after this that I enacted a checklist of sorts that all guys had to have before we could date.
+It included things like must have a car, driver’s license, job, and place to live (preferably not his parents’ place!).

 This is important to have because it shows you what kind of guy he is.
 Does he have motivation?
 Is he stable?
 Able to pay his own bills and hold a job?
 How he lives his life now is a good representation of how he will live if you are in a long-term relationship.
 Make sure it’s something that you would be ok with.

-When my boyfriend tells me he’s planning a super cute date, I get really excited.
+When my husband tells me he’s planning a super fun date, I get really excited.
 I envision how it will go and build up anticipation until it happens.
 Nothing is more crushing than if the date doesn’t happen.

 Once in a while this is going to happen, because life happens.
 But if broken promises becomes a repeat occurrence, you need to set the standard that this is not something that you will tolerate.
 If it continues, then you should end the relationship since he’s not reliable and only sees you as a welcome mat to walk all over.

 Values are the things we see as most important in life.
 The only way to have a lasting relationship is to have similar values.
-Having differences is ok, but when they stretch into how you value life, it may be a sign that you should look elsewhere.
+Having some differences of opinion is ok, but when they stretch into how you value life, it may be a sign that you should look elsewhere.